chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-aws-identity.md

 This describes an AWS role that a Lambda function will run as.
 The Lambda function will assume this role, and then use the Chainguard identity to interact with Chainguard resources.

+### `chainguard.tf`

-In `chainguard.tf`, we define a Chainguard identity that can be assumed by the AWS role:
+Back in `chainguard.tf`, we define a Chainguard identity that can be assumed by the AWS role created above:

 ```hcl
 resource "chainguard_identity" "aws" {